LogicLogic in Rocq

 characterizations of evenness did not describe the same set of

-We first need two helper lemmas.
+To prove this, we first need two helper lemmas.

 Lemma even_double : ∀ k, even (double k) = true.